Pueblo Bulls

 The Pueblo Bulls are a junior ice hockey team in the United States Premier Hockey League (USPHL).
 The Bulls play their home games at the Pueblo Ice Arena beginning with the 2019–20 season.

 History

 The Pueblo Bulls were announced by the Western States Hockey League (WSHL) as an expansion team on September 20, 2018.
 They began play in the 2019–20 season.

 In 2020, the Bulls left the WSHL after one season and joined the United States Premier Hockey League (USPHL) Premier Division.

+In 2023, the Bulls joined the USPHL's National Collegiate Development Conference (NCDC) Mountain division.